 Our business and our customer base have been built through organic growth.
-A key component of our business strategy includes strengthening our competitive position and refining the customer experience on our websites.
+Key components of our business strategy include, among others, expanding our customer base, targeting additional markets and business opportunities, and expanding our product and service offerings.
 To execute our expansion strategy, we expect that we will selectively pursue acquisitions of businesses, technologies or services in order to expand our capabilities, enter new markets, or increase our market share.
 We do not have any experience making acquisitions.
 Integrating any newly acquired businesses, technologies or services is likely to be expensive and time consuming.
 To finance any acquisitions, it may be necessary for us to raise additional funds through public or private financings.
-Additional funds may not be available on terms that are favorable to us, and, in the case of equity financings, would result in dilution to our shareholders and, in the case of debt financings, may subject us to covenants restricting the activities we undertake in the future.
+Additional funds may not be available on terms that are favorable to us, or at all, and, in the case of equity financings, would result in dilution to our shareholders and, in the case of debt financings, may subject us to covenants restricting the activities we may undertake in the future.
 If we do complete any acquisitions, we may be unable to operate the acquired businesses profitably or otherwise implement our strategy successfully.
 If we are unable to integrate any newly acquired businesses, technologies or services effectively, our business and results of operations could suffer.
-The time and expense associated with finding suitable and compatible businesses, technologies or services could also disrupt our ongoing business and divert our management's attention.
+The time and expense associated with finding suitable and compatible businesses, technologies or services to acquire could also disrupt our ongoing business and divert our management's attention.
 Future acquisitions by us could also result in large and immediate write-offs or assumptions of debt and contingent liabilities, any of which could substantially harm our business and results of operations.